shahbazahmed1269/shahbazahmed1269.github.io/_posts/2026-07-23-streams-are-not-queues.md

 ## The honest counterargument: "we already run Kafka"

-It would be wrong to frame this as a simple "Kafka bad, SQS good" takeaway.
+It's not a simple "Kafka bad, SQS good" takeaway.
 Riya's team wasn't foolish to reach for Kafka.
 Sticking with infrastructure you already operate, monitor, and trust is a real argument.
 A second messaging system means more secrets to rotate, more dashboards to build, more failure modes to train new hires on.

 And the gap is closing.
 Kafka 4.2 (released February 2026) shipped **share groups** as a GA feature via KIP-932.
 Share groups let multiple consumers pull from the same partition cooperatively, and each consumer explicitly acknowledges individual records as `accept`, `release` (put it back for retry), or `reject` (mark it as unprocessable).
 Delivery attempts are tracked per-record, not per-partition.
 That's a genuine structural change, and it solves the core isolation problem that burned Riya.